pratapkoppolu/Recommendation_System/README.md

 Rows: 425,998
 Columns: 7
 Purpose:
 This dataset is valuable for analyzing user interactions with kurti products on an e-commerce platform.
 It enables the development of AI models for tasks such as personalized recommendations, content generation, and A/B testing frameworks to enhance user engagement and satisfaction.

-# Data Analysis
 Data analysis is performed on the kurtiData.csv dataset to identify popular kurti products based on user interactions.
 Among the analyzed products, "Adrika Voguish Kurtis" emerges with the highest number of ratings at 4,748 and an average rating of 4.36 stars.
 Following closely is "Zola Georgette Ethnic Wear" with 385 ratings and an average rating of 4.29 stars.
 This analysis provides insights into product popularity and user preferences.

 # Recommendation based on User-based collaborative filtering